jrmcauliffe00/cwl-airflow-compose-1/README.md

 ### airflow cfg

 This file is included in the repository as a point of reference.
-No changes need to added to this file.
-Chnanges to airflow configuration will happen at the Docker Compose level.
-See under "airflow-common-env" section of [docker-compose file](/docker-compose.yaml) for some changes being made to airflow configuration.
+No changes need to be added to this file.
+Changes to airflow configuration will happen at the Docker Compose level.
+See under "airflow-common-env" section of [docker-compose file](/docker-compose.yaml) where some changes are made to airflow configuration.